mytechguyri/MMDVM_groupsrewrite/README.md

 # MMDVM_groupsrewrite
-Pistar-Update pulls in and generates a groups.txt file from BrandMeister only this adds other DMR networks to the groups.txt file and prepends the network name so that the group name will show up for all the networks you're connected to in a multi-network system
+Pistar-Update pulls in and generates a groups.txt file from BrandMeister only.

+This adds other DMR networks to the groups.txt file and prepends the network name so that the group name will show up on your pi-star dashboard for all the networks you're connected to in a multi-network system

 Just put the .service file in /etc/systemd/system/ and enable it and start it, and GroupsRewrite will happily sleep in the background, checking